-The industrial sectors in the NAEI are mapped using a combination of site specific (point source) estimates of emissions and area source employment based distributions.
+The industrial sectors in the NAEI are mapped using a combination of point source estimates of emissions and area source employment based distributions.
 For some sectors the NAEI UK total emissions estimate is entirely accounted for by point source emissions.
-In this instance all of the emissions are mapped across these points of known location.

-In other sectors there are some usually smaller installations that are not included within the point source dataset.
-The remaining emission from these installations is then treated as an 'area source' and distributed across the UK using a combination of detailed employment and fuel use data.
-The method used is described in this section.
-The sector called "Other industrial combustion" is an example for which the area source distribution is particularly important.
+In this instance all of the emissions are mapped as point sources.
+In other cases there are sectors that are have no identified point sources.
+The remaining emission is then treated as an 'area source' and distributed across the UK using modelled high resolution (1km) emission distributions based on detailed employment and fuel use data.
+Small industrial combustion is an example of a sector for which the area source distribution is particularly important but there are also some identified point sources.